By: Team SErebros Since: Aug 2019 Licence: MIT

 User receives apt feedback through the command box for different cases.

-This is possible with careful exceptions handling within the ImportCommand
+This is possible with careful exceptions handling within the ImportCommand itself.

 3.4.4.
 Revision WordBank